 Just as the Golgoloth heaves into view of a terrified Silverleaf, the Paragon and the Great Wyrm arrive and a battle of epic proportions breaks out between the two giant beasts.

 The Great Wyrm defeats the Golgoloth, but is badly injured in the fight and flies away as the Deathknight and the Paragon fight for the second time.
-Much stronger and more confident than before, the Paragon even manages to wound the Deathknight in the leg, but this drives his opponent into a murderous fury and the Paragon falls, severely injured, losing his left eye, shattering his cheek bone and partially disemboweled..
+Much stronger and more confident than before, the Paragon even manages to wound the Deathknight – but this is not the tale of that fight or that war, only its outcome on the status of the cites neutrality.

-And instead of drawing the energies, perhaps hovering on the borders of reality waiting for a chance, having seen two other Golgoloth come through, the failed spell opened a rift in time space and ushered in KURZATCHAL, the Life Ender who tore the city to its very foundations.
+The real tale of the city begins when, only a few short years after peace was restored, a variant ritual went terribly wrong, the failed spell opened a rift in time space and ushered in KURZATCHAL, the Life Ender who tore the city to its very foundations.

-So many precious tomes of knowledge and magic were lost forever, never to be re-learned.
-After the great disaster at Notarikon, the newly-founded Aleutian Empire annexed the Sorcerer City, bringing the once-independent city-state into its borders as they try to salvage whatever tomes remain.
+So many precious tomes of knowledge and magic were lost forever, never to be re-learned, for after the great disaster at Notarikon, the newly-founded Aleutian Empire annexed the Sorcerer City, bringing the once-independent city-state into its borders as they try to salvage whatever tomes remain.

 The Edict of Paragonia and the Imperial Mage Capital of Notarikon

 It took decades before the Empire could rebuild Notarikon to its former glory, but the Sorcerer City was no more.
-With the threat of the Thanish Kingdoms and the Deathknight held at bay in the wake of the Cataclysmic Wars, the Paragon turned to ensuring that such a catastrophic incident that destroyed Notarikon could never happen again, distilling his formidable wisdom into the mighty tome known as the Edict of Paragonia.
-This text became a major part of his legacy and the cornerstone upon which the future of the Imperial Mage Capital of Notarikon as well as Elatreus’ stance upon Arcane Magic would be based.
+With the threat of the Thanish Kingdoms and the Deathknight held at bay in the wake of the Cataclysmic Wars, the Paragon turned to ensuring that such a catastrophic incident could never happen again, distilling his formidable wisdom into the mighty tome known as the Edict of Paragonia.
+This text became a major part of his legacy and the cornerstone upon which the future of the Imperial Mage Capital of Notarikon would be based.

 The Edict of Paragonia is a set of sacred tomes second only in holiness to the Elder Tomes itself.
 It is a set of strict rules, edicts, and guidelines designed to prevent any catastrophic disasters or incidents caused by magical spells.
 The set of rules primarily constrains and controls the teachings and sanctioning of spells above the 6th Tier, where any mishap can prove just as disastrous as the Tragedy of Notarikon.
 However, the Edict of Paragonia also outlines the ideal for the moral behavior, organization, tactical doctrines, and application of magic casters both in times of peace and warfare.

-Upon the Edict‘s implementation, in an event that would rename the former Sorcerer City into the Imperial Mage Capital as well as change its status to that of a Protectorate of the Empire much like Pomedica, each of the newly elected councilors retained their ranks, responsibility, and some level of political primacy amongst their peers.
+Upon the Edict‘s implementation, in an event that would rename the former Sorcerer City into the Imperial Mage Capital, each of the newly elected councilors retained their ranks, responsibility, and some level of political primacy amongst their peers.
 However, since the Imperial Mage Capital is no longer an autonomous city-state, the new Council of Archmages report directly to the Imperial Court and the Aleutian Empire’s Royal Family.

-In addition, the Archmage Council is required to supply a certain percentage of their yearly trained magic casters to the Aleutian Empire’s army in order to serve as battle mages according to the annual tithes as decreed by the Imperial Court, subject to changes as determined by said Court.
-Furthermore, members of the Archmage Council will serve as court sorcerers to the Royal Family, providing magical protection, scrying, and other magical-related services as required by the Royal Family.
+In addition, the Archmage Council is required to supply a certain percentage of their yearly trained magic casters to the Aleutian Empire’s army in order to serve as battle mages according to the yearly tithes as decreed by the Imperial Court.
+Furthermore, members of the Archmage Council will serve as court sorcerers to the Royal Family, providing magical protection, scrying, and other magical services as required by the Royal Family.

 Aside from the aforementioned changes to the city’s political standing, status, and laws, the Imperial Mage Capital of Notarikon still maintains its status as a place of high academia and deep study of magic.
 Even today, many sorcerers, wizards, and magic casters from all the corners of the world flock there to study magic.